SirSgtCire/AOE2-DE-Unofficial-Patch/README.md

 - changed Teutonic Knight attack in Castle Age to 12

 Turks:
+- increased (Elite) Janissary accuracy by (10%) 5%
-- changed Sipahi to "Cavalry Archers +20 hp; Skirmishers and Spearmen +10 hp"
+- changed Sipahi to Yaya, which gives "Cavalry Archers +20 hp; Skirmishers and Spearmen +10 hp"

 Vietnamese:
 - NO CHANGES